Central: Where Academic Rigor Meets Empathy and Personal Excellence

 • Campus includes nearly 50 major buildings on 200 acres

-• The newly renovated Douwstra Auditorium has been a gathering place for concerts, lectures, convocation and baccalaureate.
+• Douwstra Auditorium has been a gathering place for concerts, lectures, convocation and more.

 • Vermeer Science Center earned Iowa’s first LEED rating, a silver medal, from the U.S. Green Building Council.

-• Maytag Student Center features a fireside lounge, fitness center, Fred’s café and Central College Spirit Shoppe.
+• Maytag Student Center features a fireside lounge, fitness center, Fred’s café and Central College Spirit Shoppe and student support offices.

-• Howard McKee Hall, an apartment-style residence hall, earned Central’s second LEED rating, a gold medal.
+• McKee Hall, an apartment-style residence hall, earned Central’s second LEED rating, a gold medal.

 • Scholte Hall is Central’s largest residence hall.

-• Weller Center for Business and International Studies features many environmentally friendly elements.
+• Weller Center for Business and International Studies features many environmentally friendly classrooms and offices.

-• The Central Market is Iowa’s most original dining hall with a unique European marketplace design.
+• Central Market is Iowa’s most original dining hall with a unique European marketplace design.

 • Ron Schipper Fitness Center is a state-of-the-art fitness center available to all students.
-It’s located in the newly renovated A.N.
+It’s located in the A.N.
 Kuyper Athletics Complex.

-• Geisler Library holds 160,000 volumes and is home to the Global Café, which offers espresso, coffee, and snacks.
+• Geisler Library holds 160,000 volumes and is home to the Global Café at Geisler, which offers coffee, and snacks.

-• Kruidenier Center hosts numerous performances and theatre productions to showcase our musical theatre majors.
+• Kruidenier Center hosts two performance theatres where numerous performances and productions showcase our musical theatre majors.

 • The Chapel is home to Central’s Campus Ministries program, which is open to all.